-Whereas, Dr. Beall, by his qualities of service and character, has brought great honor to Texas State University, the Texas State University System, and the great State of Texas;
+WHEREAS, Dr. Feakes, by her dedication and commitment to excellence in the performance of her duties, has brought great honor to Texas State University, the Texas State University System, and the great State of Texas;

-Now, Therefore Be It Resolved on this 17th day of November 2017, that Gary W. Beall, Ph.D., be designated a Regents' Professor and forever hold said title, including all honors, rights, and privileges appurtenant thereto.
+Now, Therefore Be It Resolved on this 16th day of February 2018, that Debra Feakes, Ph.D., be designated a Regents' Teacher and forever hold said title, including all honors, rights, and privileges appurtenant thereto.

-2018-19 TSUS: Conferring of Regents' Student Scholar Award (Ananda Diener) Upon motion of Regent Scott, seconded by Regent Amato, with all Regents voting aye, upon the recommendation of the Chancellor and nomination by the university president, it was ordered that:
+2018-43 TSUS: Conferring of Regents' Teacher Award (David Nolan, Ph.D.)
+Upon motion of Regent Amato, seconded by Regent Garza, with all Regents voting aye, upon the recommendation of the Chancellor and nomination by the university president, it was ordered that:

-- 1. The Regents' Student Scholar Award be conferred, in perpetuity, upon Texas State University student Ananda Diener; - The Regents' Scholar medallion be presented to her along with a scholarship of \$2,500; that she have the right to wear such medallion at graduation and other appropriate events; and that she be recognized at graduation as having received this award; and, - 3.
-The attached resolution be adopted; presented to her; and forever recorded and preserved in the minutes of this Board of Regents.
+- 1. The Regents' Teacher Award be conferred, in perpetuity, upon David Nolan, Ph.D.; - 2.
+The Regents' Teacher medallion be presented to him along with a \$3,000 award; that he have the right to wear such medallion at appropriate events; and that he be recognized as having received the award; - 3.
+The attached resolution be adopted; presented to him; and forever recorded and preserved in the minutes of the Board of Regents.